ansible/ansible/docs/docsite/rst/dev_guide/developing_locally.rst

 Modules and plugins: what is the difference?
 ============================================
-If you are looking to add local functionality to Ansible, you might wonder whether you need a module or a plugin.
+If you are looking to add functionality to Ansible, you might wonder whether you need a module or a plugin.
 Here is a quick overview to help you understand what you need:

 * Modules are reusable, standalone scripts that can be used by the Ansible API, the :command:`ansible` command, or the :command:`ansible-playbook` command.
 Modules provide a defined interface.
 Each module accepts arguments and returns information to Ansible by printing a JSON string to stdout before exiting.
 Modules execute on the target system (usually that means on a remote system) in separate processes.
 Modules are technically plugins, but for historical reasons we do not usually talk about "module plugins".
 * :ref:`Plugins <working_with_plugins>` extend Ansible's core functionality and execute on the control node within the ``/usr/bin/ansible`` process.
 Plugins offer options and extensions for the core features of Ansible - transforming data, logging output, connecting to inventory, and more.